Deployed Works Guide

 Say what it should not become

 A diagnostic is not unlimited consulting, hidden implementation, a guarantee of future deployment or a way to extract free strategy.
-Keep it bounded and paid.

 Step 4